If you have invested in a property within a university area and you intend on preparing it to let, consider tailoring it to suit students.

 Although student lets are shared houses, in between social gatherings most will want to keep to their room, as it’s their own personal space to relax in.
 This can become an issue if anyone is at the door, so ensure that a working, clear-sounding doorbell is installed.

 You will want to keep cleaning as simple as possible, so linoleum or laminate flooring will be good options.
 Alternatively, if the floorboards of the property are in good condition, leaving them exposed can add a classy look to the property.
 Just remember that a lack of carpets can leave a house feeling draughtier – a rug in the centre of the room can counteract this.

-Again, we’re thinking about easy cleaning and suggesting you go for an electric ceramic hob cooker in the kitchen.
+Again, when furnishing a student let, think about easy cleaning by opting for an electric ceramic hob cooker in the kitchen.
 They are much easier to wipe down than those with metal hobs.

 Your property will really stand out if you include a washer and a dryer.
 Alternatively, make sure to highlight other options for drying laundry.
 This could be the provision of an indoor airer, either freestanding or one attached to the ceiling, operated by a pulley system.
 If there is space in the garden, you could install one outside.

 Create a dedicated bin area, providing both general waste and recycling options.
 Make sure that there are different containers to separate recycling if required by the local council.